Several Degrees to Choose From

 *Liz Balgord is on sabbatical for the 2021-2022 school year.

 **The Environmental Science Program is a multidisciplinary degree in the College of Science.

 3-Year Provisional Schedule of Classes

-Plan ahead, but please note that this schedule is subject to change.
-Regular meetings (once each semester) with your academic advisor will ensure that you have the most up-to-date scheduling information.
+Semester meetings with your academic advisor will ensure that you have the most up-to-date scheduling information.